Esri/cityengine/_plugins/serlio.md

   - type: video
     name: G6MpB4dDhx0

 description: Serlio is a plugin for Autodesk Maya.
 It provides a modifier node which enables the execution of CityEngine CGA rules within a Maya scene.
-Therefore, a 3D environment artist does not have to leave their familiar Maya toolset anymore to make use of the procedural modeling power of CityEngine.
+This allows the 3D environment artist to make use of the power of procedural modeling in CityEngine without have to leave the familiar Maya toolset.

 gallery:
   - image: serlio_ex_1_2.png
   - image: serlio_ex_1_1.png

 introduction: With Serlio, complicated export-import pipelines are no longer needed, which also means that the procedural building models do not need to be “baked” anymore.
 The buildings stay procedural during the entire modeling workflow.
-Consequently, the 3D environment artist can change the height, style and appearance of buildings easily with a parametric interface at any point during production.<br/><br/>Serlio requires so-called rule packages (RPK) as input, which are authored in CityEngine.
+Consequently, the 3D environment artist can change the height, style and appearance of buildings easily with a parametric interface at any point during production.<br/><br/>Serlio requires Rule Packages (RPK) as input, which are authored in CityEngine.
 An RPK includes assets and a CGA rule file which encodes an architectural style.
 Comprehensive RPK examples are available below and can be used “out-of-the-box” in Serlio.<br/><br/>Serlio is well suited for managing the procedural generation of architectural 3D content in digital sets.
 However, Serlio is restricted to the procedural generation of single buildings or objects.
-Serlio does not include the city layouting and street network editing tools of CityEngine i.e. the rich CityEngine toolset to design a city from (or based on geographic data) is still needed.
+Serlio does not include the city layout and street network editing tools of CityEngine (i.e. the rich CityEngine toolset to design a city from scratch, or based on geographic data, is still needed).

 ressource-1-title: Downloads
 ressource-1-text: Download the latest version of Serlio here.